Home Search Index of men A-Z

 1881 Census

-Henry J. Alderson, born Dover, Kent, a Chelsea Pensioner, aged 54, still living in Wellesbourne [sic?]
-Hastings, Warwick, with his wife Sarah and sons Frederick 14, and Walter 10.
+Henry J. Alderson, born Dover, Kent, a Chelsea Pensioner, aged 54, was at the same location, living with his wife Sarah and sons Frederick, 14, and Walter, 10.

 1901 Census

-, aged 74, an "Army Pensioner".
-He was living at the Schoolhouse with his wife Sarah, aged 68, and his unmarried daughter Emily, aged 36, a "schoolteacher", born Aldershot.
+Henry Alderson, aged 74, "Army Pensioner", was living with his wife Sarah, 68, and his unmarried daughter Emily, 36, a Schoolteacher, born Aldershot.
 Three other persons are present as "boarders".

 1911 Census